chuckstack/chuckstack.github.io/src-ls/success-factor.md

 # Factors for Success

 The purpose of this page (and its sub-pages) is to discuss the foundational beliefs and factors for chuck-stack success.
 We believe the following to be true.
 Our success depends on our ability to convince others to believe as well.

-The average person probably will not care much about the topics in this section.
-It is perfectly OK to skip this section if you are just looking to get started.